Skip to main content

 Massage therapy may help:

-Improved flexibility supports muscle injury prevention, allowing your body to move more freely during workouts such as strength training, running, yoga, or sports.
+Improved flexibility supports muscle injury prevention, allowing your body to move more freely during workouts like strength training, running, yoga, or sports.

 Massage Therapy and Injury Prevention: How It Works